 A high level of questionnaire response considered speeding traffic and indiscriminate vehicle parking in the Village to be dangerous and a major concern.
 Particular reference was made to The Street and the narrow village lanes.
-To reduce the danger from parked vehicles, all new development including alterations and extensions where possible should provide off-street parking to the very minimum of the local authority standard.
+The inclusion of off-street parking to the very minimum of the local authority standard where possible in all new development, including alterations and extensions, will reduce the danger from parked vehicles.

-Woodham Walter is a rural area with a noted lack of public transport, cars are therefore essential but they should not deter from the countryside environment.
-The provision of off-street garaging is necessary but buildings should not dominate the site and diminish the street scene.
-Large expanses of hard driveway in front of dwellings are not visually acceptable (see Boundary Treatment on the previous page) and exacerbate surface water run-off in rainy weather.
-Garage provision and off street parking should be located to the side of the main building, form part of the main structure or be located at the rear of the premises but not in front of it detracting from the dwelling.
-Garage size should be fit for purpose and follow local authority and national guidelines as a minimum.
+Woodham Walter is a rural area with a noted lack of public transport, cars are therefore essential but they need not deter from the countryside environment.
+Domination of a site by the provision of offstreet garaging is undesirable as are exposed composite garage roofs all of which diminish the street scene.

+Large expanses of hard driveway in front of dwellings can be visually intrusive (see Boundary Treatment on the previous page) and exacerbate surface water run-off in rainy weather.
+Garage provision and off-street parking are ideally located to the side or rear of the main building or form part of the main structure but not in front of it detracting from the dwelling.
+Garage size should be fit for purpose and follow local authority and national guidelines as a minimum and be a design-led solution.